ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 does not guarantee that the next request will be successful.
 Server metrics may be subject to other conditions like the one shown in the example from {{service-limit}}.

-A server MAY return `RateLimit` response fields independently of the response status code.
+A server MAY return RateLimit response fields independently of the response status code.
 This includes throttled responses.

-This document does not mandate any correlation between the `RateLimit` values and the returned status code.
+This document does not mandate any correlation between the RateLimit field values and the returned status code.

-Servers should be careful in returning `RateLimit` fields in redirection responses (e.g. 3xx status codes) because a low `RateLimit-Remaining` value could prevent the client from issuing requests.
+Servers should be careful in returning RateLimit fields in redirection responses (e.g. 3xx status codes) because a low RateLimit-Remaining field value could prevent the client from issuing requests.
-For example, given the rate limiting fields below, a client could decide to wait 10 seconds before following the `Location` header, because  `RateLimit-Remaining` is 0.
+For example, given the rate limiting fields below, a client could decide to wait 10 seconds before following the "Location" header field (see {{Section 10.2.2 of HTTP}}), because the RateLimit-Remaining field value is 0.

 ~~~ http-message
 HTTP/1.1 301 Moved Permanently